North American Congress on Latin America: Founding

 In 1966, the founders consisted of civil rights, anti-war, and labor activists.
-The North American Congress on Latin America (NACLA) was established as a group that performed research for the leftist group Students for a Democratic Society.
+The North American Congress on Latin America (NACLA) was established as a group that performed research for the group Students for a Democratic Society.
 The group's founders were inspired by the Cuban Revolution and had a goal to challenge the elitist conventions expressed as "national interests" of the American people and to express the interests of those fundamentally opposed to American elitism.

 1970s–1990s

 The 1970s produced further research on United States (U.S.) involvement in the 1973 overthrow of Salvador Allende's elected government in Chile.
 The coup reinforced the American "fears" of socialism succeeding in America.
 That year, the NACLA report called "Facing the Blockade" documented President Richard Nixon's Administration's "invisible blockade" that denied Allende and his regime's "credit arrangements necessary for export-import operations".
-Salvador Allende responded to NACLA's book called New Chile in his speech to the United Nations by saying, "If you want to know how the U.S. has affected Chile, just read New Chile by NACLA."
+Salvador Allende responded to NACLA's book New Chile in his speech to the United Nations by saying: "If you want to know how the U.S. has affected Chile, just read New Chile by NACLA."

-In 1978, NACLA split into two groups, with one group moving to Oakland, California called the "Data Center".
+In 1978, NACLA split into two groups, with one group moving to Oakland, California, called the "Data Center".

 In the 1980s, NACLA's reporting focused on the United States' role in the Central American Wars of the 1980s.
 NACLA activists travelled frequently to El Salvador, Nicaragua, and Guatemala, studying conflicts in such areas.

 In the 1990s, NACLA stated that there was a pervasive culture of impunity in Latin America's new democracies.
 They highlighted the military consequences of the Drug War and criticized the neoliberal revolution occurring in Latin America.

-Rubén Zamora, a presidential candidate for the leftist Democratic Convergence in El Salvador, said that he regards NACLA as responsible for the better part of his political formation.
+Rubén Zamora, a presidential candidate Democratic Convergence in El Salvador, said that he regards NACLA as responsible for the better part of his political formation.
 During the darkest part of Haiti's military rule in the early 1990s, President Jean-Bertrand Aristide's ambassador-in-exile to the United States, Jean Casimir, wrote to “express [his] gratitude to NACLA for its unflinching solidarity during this important period of our history."